Zamiell/stardew-valley/Min-Max_Guide.md

 * Pam loves [Parsnips](https://stardewvalleywiki.com/Parsnip), so this is the easiest gift.
 * The friendship from a loved gift would be fully depleted on Winter 2 of year 3.
 * You can enter Pam's trailer to give her a gift at 9 AM.
-* In this route, it is convenient to give Pam a gift, since you will pass by her while running through the Bus Stop.
+* In this route, it is convenient to give Pam a gift, since you will pass by her while running through the Bus Stop (if you have already fixed the bus).
 * If you care about friendship with Pam, then it is probably worth it to give her a Parsnip.

 #### Shane - Spring 20

 * Shane loves [Beer](https://stardewvalleywiki.com/Beer), which can be easily purchased at the [Saloon](https://stardewvalleywiki.com/The_Stardrop_Saloon) for 400g.
 * The friendship from a loved gift would be fully depleted on Winter 4 of year 3.
+* Shane comes out of his room at 9 AM.
-* In this route, it is inconvenient to give Shane a gift, since you have to wait until 9 AM for him to come out of his room, and you are typically warping to the Skull Cavern at 6 AM.
+* In this route, it is inconvenient to give Shane a gift, since you have to wait for him to come out of his room, and you are typically warping to the Skull Cavern at 6 AM.
 * Even if you care about friendship with Shane, it is probably not worth it to waste 3 potential hours at the Skull Cavern.
 Especially since Shane is one of the easiest villagers to max out later on.

 #### Pierre - Spring 26